ndjackso/ndjackso.github.io/_pages/publications.md

 ## <a id="technical-reports"></a>National Laboratory Reports and White Papers

-<em>Note</em>: These are reports published by national laboratories and have undergone at least one round of internal peer review prior to publication.
-Reports without links are not publicly available and are for official use only.
+<em>Note: These are reports published by national laboratories and have undergone at least one round of internal peer review prior to publication.
+Reports without links are not publicly available and are for official use only.</em>

 <ol id="technical-reports-list">
 	<li> J.K.
 Skolfield, T. Gunda, and <b>N.D.
 Jackson</b>.
 (2025) Flexible and MOdule Superstructure Optimization for Rapid Computational Advancements in Power Systems Expansion Planning, Sandia National Laboratories </li>